davethepear/backup-restore-kubuntu/README.md

 # backup-restore-linux

-Backing up (and eventually auto restore) in Linux.
+Backing up in Linux (Specifically Kubuntu).
 It's taken me a long time to figure out what's important to me for backup.
 You will have to go through it and see what you have or don't have.
 I have 4 browsers installed, Play on Linux, Minecraft, Thunderbird, Hexchat, GnuCash, Webcamoid, and eww, Microshaft Edge.

 ## It works for me... try it at your own risk.

+Restoring - I just wrote it...
+I have not tested it yet.
+Use the restore at your own risk.

 ## Requirements
 - rsync - because, yeah, it's what I used. it seems fast enough and is especially good at keeping things updated.